More Fermionic Supersymmetric Wilson loops in Four Dimensions: Introduction

 Many BPS WLs with fewer supersymmetries were constructed in $\mathcal{N}=4$ SYM.
-In Zarembo's construction~\cite{Zarembo:2002an}, the loops inside a $\mathbb{R}^n$ subspace of $\mathbb{R}^4$ Euclidean space preserve $1/2^n$ of the Poincar\`{e} supercharges.
+In Zarembo's construction~\cite{Zarembo:2002an}, the loops inside a $\mathbb{R}^n$ subspace of $\mathbb{R}^4$ Euclidean space preserve $1/2^n$ of the Poincar\'{e} supercharges.
 We will refer to such loops as $1/2^n$ Poincar\'{e} BPS or just $1/2^n$-BPS.
-By direct perturbative computations, Zarembo found that the one-loop correction to the vev of $1/4$-BPS Zarembo loop vanishes.
-Subsequent arguments were presented to support the result that the vev of any Zarembo loop equals unity ~\cite{Guralnik:2003di, Guralnik:2004yc, Dymarsky:2006ve}.
+By direct perturbative computations, Zarembo found that the leading and next-to-leading corrections to the vev of $1/4$-BPS Zarembo loop vanishes in the large $N$ limit.
+Subsequent arguments were presented to support the result that the vev of any Zarembo loop equals unity exactly even at finite $N$~\cite{Guralnik:2003di, Guralnik:2004yc, Dymarsky:2006ve}.
 The holographic description of Zarembo loops using calibrated surfaces~\cite{Dymarsky:2006ve} also supports this result.

 Another class of BPS WLs was found by Drukker, Giombi, Ricci and Trancanelli (DGRT)~\cite{Drukker:2007dw, Drukker:2007qr}.
-For any curves in $S^3$ they found suitable scalar couplings to the WL such that the WL preserves at least two supercharges.
+For an arbitrary curve in $S^3$ they found the suitable scalar coupling to the WL such that the WL preserves at least two linear combinations of Poincar\'e and conformal supercharges.
 Different from the case of Zarembo loops, the generic DGRT loop has nontrivial vev.
-It was found~\cite{Drukker:2007yx} that, when the DGRT loop is restricted to an $S^2$ submanifold, it vev equals the vev of an ordinary WL in two-dimensional (non-supersymmetric) Yang-Mills theory on $S^2$ restricted to the zero-instanton sector~\cite{Bassetto:1998sr}\footnote{This restriction leads to the Wu-Mandelstam-Leibbrandt prescription of reguralization~\cite{Wu:1977hi, Mandelstam:1982cb, Leibbrandt:1983pj}.}.
-A similar relation was also obtained for correlation functions of such DGRT loops and certain local operators~\cite{Giombi:2009ds}.
+It was found~\cite{Drukker:2007yx, Drukker:2007qr} that, when the DGRT loop is restricted to an $S^2$ submanifold, its vev can be obtained from the vev of certain ordinary WL in two-dimensional (non-supersymmetric) Yang-Mills theory on $S^2$ restricted to the zero-instanton sector~\cite{Staudacher:1997kn, Bassetto:1998sr}\footnote{This restriction leads to the Wu-Mandelstam-Leibbrandt prescription of reguralization~\cite{Wu:1977hi, Mandelstam:1982cb, Leibbrandt:1983pj}.}.
+A similar relation was also obtained for correlation functions of such DGRT loops and certain local operators on the same $S^2$~\cite{Giombi:2009ds}.
 Certain classification of BPS WLs in ${\mathcal N}=4$ SYM was performed in~\cite{Dymarsky:2009si}.